John Tidwell (basketball)

-John W. Tidwell is a retired American basketball player and medical doctor.
-He played for the University of Michigan from 1958 to 1961 and broke the school's records for points scored in a single game and single season.
+John W. Tidwell is an American former basketball player.
+He played for the University of Michigan from 1958 to 1961 and broke the school's records for points scored (43) in a single game and single season.
 He later became an obstetrician-gynecologist in Charlotte, North Carolina.

 Biography

 Early years

 Tidwell grew up in Herrin in southern Illinois.
-He played basketball for Herrin High School from 1955 to 1957, leading the school to a 28-3 record as a junior and 31-2 as a senior.
+He played basketball for Herrin High School from 1955 to 1957, leading the school to a 28–3 record as a junior and 31–2 as a senior.
 In 1957, the 6 feet, 4 inch Tidwell was the tallest player and the high scorer for the Herrin High School team that won the Illinois state basketball championship.
 Herrin defeated Elgin in the quarter-finals, Quincy Notre Dame in the semi-finals, and Collinsville in the championship game.
 The 1957 state championship was considered a great feat because Herrin was a relatively small city, and Illinois had only one class in basketball.
 Tidwell was also selected as a first-team forward on the 1957 Illinois All-State basketball team.